-Sustainable Fiber Technologies is one of two facilities that would benefit from the fee reduction.
+Sustainable Fiber Technologies is one of two existing facilities that could benefit from the fee reduction.
 In 2015, their Columbia County production facility began producing pulp from wheat and alfalfa using the Phoenix Process.

 According to the company, compared to traditional wood pulp mills, this process: